Skip to the main content

 Wage & Salary

-The Canadian Association of Oilwell Drilling Contractors (CAODC) has a recommended wage schedule.
-However, wages may vary by employers.
-Some employers also offer bonuses but employment may not be year-round.
+The Canadian Association of Oilwell Drilling Contractors (CAODC) has a recommended wage schedule for oilwell work.
+However, wages vary between employers and other types of wells.
+Wages are similar between employers for entry level positions.
+Some employers offer bonuses but employment may not be year-round.

 In Alberta, this occupation is part of 1 or more 2016 National Occupational Classification (NOC) groups.
 If there are multiple related NOC groups, select a NOC heading to learn about each one.